JamesSmith2/EthMonitoring/README.md

+# Source code

+This source code is out of date, latest version available as compiled.

 # EthMonitoring

 Mining monitoring tool with Android and iOS application support.
 Also supports Telegram, SMS and Push notifications with custom sounds.